GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Sexually Explicit Material:

 : We don't allow content that contains nudity, graphic sex acts, sexually explicit material, or content that drives traffic to commercial pornography sites.
-We also don’t allow content that promotes incest, bestiality, necrophilia, or non-consensual sexual acts.
+We also don't allow content that promotes incest, bestiality, necrophilia, or non-consensual sexual acts.
 Google has a zero-tolerance policy against child pornography.
 If we become aware of content with child pornography, we will report it to the appropriate authorities and delete the Google Accounts of those involved with the